 And my new clothing label and site, I expect more of an art project meets clothing label rather than just strictly a clothing label as it might once have been:

-In 2013 I published the Afterhours Sleaze and Dignity series of books.
+In 2013 I published the first in a series of Afterhours Sleaze and Dignity books.
 I shall let their website explain more...

 I'm currently working on a project called A Year In The Country: